dnl-rss/secureum-slot6-audit-techniques-101/05_slither.md

 - `extra-vars-proxy`: Extra vars in the proxy
 - `missing-variables`: Variable missing in the v2
 - `extra-vars-v2`: Extra vars in the v2
-- `init-inherited`: Initializable is not inherited
+- `init-inherited`: `Initializable` is not inherited
-- `init-missing`: Initializable is missing
+- `init-missing`: `Initializable` is missing
 - `initialize-target`: Initialize function that must be called
-- `initializer-missing`: initializer() is missing
+- `initializer-missing`: `initializer()` is missing

 ### 38. Slither code similarity

-Slither code *similarity detector* (a research-oriented tool) uses state-of-the-art machine learning to detect similar (vulnerable) Solidity functions
+Slither code *similarity detector*, [slither-simil](https://blog.trailofbits.com/2020/10/23/efficient-audits-with-machine-learning-and-slither-simil/), is a research-oriented tool that uses state-of-the-art machine learning to detect similar (vulnerable) Solidity functions
 - uses a pre-trained model from `etherscan_verified_contracts` with 60,000 contracts and more than 850,000 functions
 - uses FastText, a vector embedding technique, to generate compact numerical representations of every function
 - has four modes: